 A shout echoed from somewhere else in the house, and although it made me jump at first, it was a great relief to hear some other sign of human life, to know I wasn’t alone in this dismal house.
-But that changed as soon as I could make out words.
+That changed as soon as I could make out words.

 “Stay away from us!
 Stay away!”

-The next morning I looked terrible; in fact I would’ve looked right at home in a rickety old rocking chair next to Meredith Mortison.
+I looked terrible the next morning; in fact I would’ve looked right at home in a rickety old rocking chair next to Meredith Mortison.
 Work didn’t go very well, owing to my sleep deprivation, and the drive home was a suspenseful ordeal with my eyes forcing themselves shut every couple of minutes.
-On top of it all, there was a growing fear at the thought of returning to that dark apartment.
+On top of it all, there was something growing in my stomach, a stone that swelled at the thought of returning to that dark apartment.
 Has the power come back on?
 I wondered.

 Immediately I knew the electricity was still out.
 As I passed Durgussy’s office, I peeked in to ask if he knew when it would be fixed, but he wasn’t there.

-I’d stopped at a convenience store on the way home and picked up a small flashlight, which I now pulled out to illuminate my path, parting the shadows in front of me only to feel them close in again behind me.
-As I reached the turn at the top of the stairs, an overwhelming sense of dread siezed me, like I would turn that corner and find something waiting.
-I timidly thrust my light into the hallway.
+I’d stopped at a convenience store on the way home and picked up a small flashlight.
+I now pulled it out to illuminate my path, parting the shadows in front of me only to feel them close in again behind me.
+As I reached the turn at the top of the stairs, an overwhelming sense of dread seized me, like I would turn that corner and find something waiting.
+I thrust my light into the hallway.
 There was nothing.